Gallia family Hoffmann apartment collection: The collection

-The boudoir was had an air of lightness and refinement, the opposite to the heavy furniture and bold, often dark colours of the other rooms.
+The boudoir had an air of lightness and refinement, the opposite to the heavy furniture and bold, often dark colours of the other rooms.
 The floor was wall to wall grey-green carpet, and the walls hung with blue silk, both embellished with a grid pattern of red and green rose sprays, and at least one hanging domed crystal chandelier.
 There was a built-in seating nook flanked by fluted square columns, a vitrine, a bureau, a card table and four upright chairs, and three armchairs and a sofa with a small round table.
 The timber furniture, with delicate lines and tapering elongated legs, was painted off white, with carved details picked out in gold leaf, and the upholstery was Chinese red corded silk, outlined with crisp black and white braid.

 The collection in the gallery includes the bureau, the card table, the four upright chairs, the vitrine, and the round table.

 The collection also includes a reproduction of the red silk suite, manufactured by Wittman, Vienna, in 1981, which is still in production, and known as the Villa Gallia suite.